 Need more preschool lesson plans with an all about me theme ?

 Get more All About Me activities with our printable lesson plans for preschool in the All About Me thematic unit.
 Learn more about it here!

 Here are 30 great picture books that help teach children that being different is a strength, not a weakness.
 See the full list and reviews here.

-Looking for more great preschool activities?
+Looking for more great preschool activities and lesson plans?